rust-lang/book/src/ch04-01-what-is-ownership.md

 The semantics for passing a value to a function are similar to those for assigning a value to a variable.
 Passing a variable to a function will move or copy, just as assignment does.
-Listing 4-3 has an example with some annotations showing where variables go into and out of scope:
+Listing 4-3 has an example with some annotations showing where variables go into and out of scope.

 <span class="filename">Filename: src/main.rs</span>